A more efficient (and profitable) frontier

 An April 2012 research report published by Vanguard provides an example.
 From 1988 to 2011, the correlation between international bonds and U.S. bonds was about +0.4.
 As shown in Figure 3, from October 2007 to February 2009, that correlation spiked to +0.8, a 100% increase.
 Many other asset classes showed similar correlation increases.
 The result?
 Fund managers, advisors, and clients relying on the longer-term correlations to support their portfolios during the 2008 crisis were disappointed.

-So the ideas behind the efficient frontier are sound, but we’ve seen that two key inputs are extremely unreliable.
+The ideas behind the efficient frontier are sound, but we’ve seen that two key inputs are extremely unreliable.
 So how can we more effectively build a portfolio designed to balance risk and reward?
 The key is to achieve true diversification, and there are several ways to get there.

 First, we can diversify into more asset classes with low correlations to stocks and bonds.
-Commodities, an asset class many passively focused advisors overlook, have provided attractive long-term correlations with stocks and bonds, and also maintained relatively low correlations during the 2008 crisis.
+Commodities, an asset class many passively focused advisors overlook, have provided attractive long-term correlations with stocks and bonds, and they also maintained relatively low correlations during the 2008 crisis.

 Second, we can diversify into active management strategies.
 But active management strategies aren’t an asset class, right?
-No, but they can still transform an under-diversified portfolio.
+No, but they can still transform an underdiversified portfolio.
 For example, studies by both academics and fund managers have shown that active strategies based on momentum and value can provide market-beating returns with less volatility than passive approaches.
 Some of those strategies also have low, or even negative, correlation to stocks, making them an outstanding way to diversify.

 When the media discusses active management strategies, they typically focus on management fees and how actively managed mutual funds perform versus passively managed mutual funds.
 But they overlook two critical benefits of active strategies often used in separately managed accounts that take a more holistic portfolio approach: diversification and lower volatility.
 Everyone knows the benefits of diversification.
 And achieving lower volatility can help mitigate the wild fluctuations in correlations we saw above, making the frontier calculations more reliable.
 Now is the time advisors should expand their views and understand diversification isn’t just about asset classes.
 Dedicating a portion of client assets to proven actively managed strategies is an effective way to diversify and build less volatile client portfolios.